githotto/osxgmp/README.md

 Requirements
 ============
-* Macintosh computer running OSX 10.9 or higher.
+* Swift 1.2, Xcode 6.4 and OSX 10.9 or higher.
+This is the default master branch!
-* Latest Xcode 6.1 in order to play with Swift.
+* Swift 2.0, Xcode 7.0 and OSX 10.10 or higher.
+For this you need the swift2_xcode7 branch!

 Contents
 ========
-OSXGMP is made with Xcode 6.1 and contains:
+OSXGMP is made with Xcode 6.4 / Xcode 7.0 and contains:
 - A GMP header file, a binary library build with the latest GMP 6.0.0.a release (https://gmplib.org) and the latest documentation in PDF format.
 - Ready to use Xcode project created with the OSX 'Command Line Tool' template and